Friday, July 29, 2011

 “No, Uncle.”

 Max pinched the bridge of his nose.
-"So why, in the name of all that is sensible, did you take ten thousand dollars and spend it—every last cent—on a hundred thousand boxes of toothpicks?"
+“So why, in the name of all that is sensible, did you take $10,000 and spend every last cent on thousands of boxes of toothpicks?”

 The nephew brightened.
 “Because they were a bargain!”